KristianLyng/varnishfoo/chapter-2.rst

 make sure we have the tools we need and some background information on basic caching.

-In this chapter, we will look at how HTTP caching works on multiple points in the HTTP delivery chain, and how these mechanisms work together.
+This chapter looks at how HTTP caching works on multiple points in the HTTP delivery chain, and how these mechanisms work together.
+Not every aspect of HTTP caching is covered, but those relevant to Varnish are.
+Including several browser-related concerns.

 There are a multitude of tools to chose from when you are working with Varnish.
-This chapter provides a few suggestions, but makes no claim on whether one tool is better than the other.
+This chapter provides a few suggestions and a quick guide to each tool, but makes no claim on whether one tool is better than the other.
 We will go through two different type of client tools: The browser and a command line tool.
 This chapter also sets up a simple web server for testing, and demonstrates several aspects of how Varnish behaves.

-The focus, however, is not the individual tools, but HTTP caching and how we can debug it and affect it without modifying the proxy or browser.
+The focus, however, is not the individual tools, but HTTP caching and how it can be debugged and affected it without modifying the proxy or browser.

-After the tools are covered and demonstrated, we will go through how you can control cache through the means of HTTP headers, both for browsers and proxies like Varnish, using the mechanisms provided through `RFC2616`_.
+Only the absolute minimum of actual Varnish configuration is covered - yet several mechanisms to control Varnish through backend responses are provided.
+Most of these mechanisms are well defined in `RFC2616`_.

 Tools: The browser
 ------------------

-Your browser is a powerful tool, because it does a great deal of caching and HTTP.
+A browser is an important tool.
+Most of todays web traffic is, unsurprisingly, through a web browser.
+Therefor, it is important to be able to dig deeper into how they work with regards to cache.
 Most browsers have a developer- or debug console, but we will focus on Chrome and Firefox.

 Both Firefox and Chrome will open the debug console if you hit ``<F12>``.
 It's a good habit to test and experiment with more than one browser, and luckily these consoles are very similar.
 A strong case in favor of Chrome is `Incognito Mode`, activated through ``<Ctrl>+<Shit>+N``.
 This is an advantage both because it removes old cookies and because most extensions are disabled.

-An argument for Firefox is that it's fairly easy to operate with multiple profiles.
-One of these profiles could be used to run Firefox through a SOCKS proxy for example to test a HTTP service that's not yet put in production for example, or otherwise behind a firewall.
-You can achieve this by running Firefox with ``--no-remote --ProfileManager`` (FIXME:
-Windows?).
+Most examples use Chrome to keep things consistent and simple, but could just as well have been performed on Firefox.

 The importance of Incognito Mode can be easily demonstrated.
 The following is a test with a typical Chrome session: